October 16, 2018

 Before a decade, businesses didn’t have multiple options to develop customized enterprise applications with unique features and the latest programming languages.
 To provide the optimum user experience, they had to spend much time and it incurred a high cost.
 But today digitization has given 360-degree revolution to the software industry!
-When it comes to customize enterprise web application development, there are multiple technologies to choose from and one of the prominent one is ASP .NET development.
-It is the perfect amalgamation of web development models which contains all the required services to build the robust enterprise web applications.
+When it comes to custom enterprise web application development, there are multiple technologies to choose from and one of the prominent ones is ASP.NET application development.
+It is the perfect amalgamation of web development models that contains all the required services to build the robust enterprise web applications.

 As per the community of ASP.NET, it is “an opinionated factory for creating HTTPClient instances”.
 If you are a developer and have worked with the HTTPClient in the production software, you may have encountered many challenges and headaches.
 In the service-oriented architecture, if several connections are needed to be established, the only way it can be done is by using several HTTP instances.
 So, when you create HTTPclient within your code, two problems arise;